EU agency questions AstraZeneca over heart drug trial

 AstraZeneca CEO Pascal Soriot said last week he was “very confident” in the findings of the pivotal clinical trial, known as PLATO, noting it was led by “a strong academic group”.

-Neither the drugmaker nor the DOJ have disclosed the exact nature of the investigation, but analysts believe it likely relates to various aspects of the study that have been criticized by outside researchers.
+Neither the drugmaker nor the DOJ have disclosed the exact nature of the investigation, but analysts believe it likely relates to various aspects of the study that have been criticised by outside researchers.

 Bernstein analyst Tim Anderson said in a research note this week there could be material downside for AstraZeneca if the DOJ investigation revealed serious flaws in the study.